Home || Characteristics || Health || New Pup || Contacts || Forum

 However this does not appear to be a major problem in Cavaliers.

-Breeding bitches and stud dogs may be MRI scanned (head and neck area) and this can identify potential problems with this condition.
+Breeding bitches and stud dogs should wherever possible have been MRI scanned (at least head and neck area) and this may identify potential future problems with this condition.

 Some Cavaliers can have problems with luxating patellas (slipping kneecaps) and a few can have problems with their hips.